Adriana Lima credits a low-carb Paleo diet and intense boxing and circuit-training workouts for her sizzling physique, Celebrity Health reported.

 “I always like to eat healthy,” said Adriana, who's divorcing Serbian basketball pro Marko Jaric.
 “I’m a mom, I have two kids, so I have to set a great example.
 But I am also Brazilian so there’s a lot of Brazilian food involved too.”

 'Everything You Eat Shows Up On the Outside'

 The Paleo diet works well for women because it reduces the blood-sugar spikes and hormone surges that fuel overeating, mood swings and weight gain, said Esther Blum, author of Cavewomen Don't Get Fat.

 The Paleo diet emphasizes high-quality animal proteins, healthy fats, vegetables and fruits, and excludes gluten, sugar, dairy, legumes, starches, alcohol and processed foods.
-It's the most popular diet around today, and has a large celebrity following, including NBA superstars Kobe Bryant and Ray Allen, and actors Kellan Lutz and Megan Fox.
+It's the most popular diet around today, and has a large celebrity following, including NBA superstars LeBron James and Ray Allen, actress Megan Fox and singer Tim McGraw.

 Proponents say the Paleo diet promotes weight loss, lowers blood pressure, and prevents cancer, diabetes, heart disease, depression, and even Alzheimer's.

 “Clinical trials have shown the Paleo Diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Loren Cordain author of The Paleo Answer.